defiantdevs/defiantpsa-install-script/README.md

 - Run the script as root

-Use the following commands on a frsh install of Debian 12:
+Use the following commands on a fresh install of Debian 12:
 1. apt install git
 2. git clone https://github.com/defiantdevs/defiantpsa-install-script.git
 3.  cd defiantpsa-install-script